An affordable studio-quality preamp. Great noise reduction for recording vocals and voice overs. 1 channel, solid state.

 ART Pro MPAII

 Cheap preamp with phantom power and variable input impedance.
 2 channel, solid state.
+Suitable for vocal and voice over recording in a clean audio environment.

 Price: low cost